prohippo/pyelly/README.txt

                       add error messages when generating language tables simplify semantic feature check by generative semantics extend generative semantic unit tests
-                      add bad application to test error reporting 0.5.1  -  12sep2014  fix problems with error reporting and recovery extend bad application for integration testing
+                      add bad application to testi PyElly error reporting 0.5.1  -  12sep2014  fix residual problems with error reporting and recovery extend bad application for integration testing 0.6    -  12oct2014  more input checking in vocabulary table compilation more information in disambig application translations
+                      better English inflectional and morphological stemming
+                      add English irregulars to stemming, update echo application extend chinese application, better classifier assignments

 New versions will reflect major changes in PyElly code.
 This typically will require regeneration of any previously saved *.elly.bin files to ensure correct operation.
 Changes only to PyElly example application files, unit testing input files, or documentation will be made from time to time, but these will leave version numbers unchanged.